volatility

 Twenty Centuries of Financial Data: What 240 Countries and 2,000 Years Reveal

-We assembled forex-centuries, an open dataset of exchange rates, gold, silver, interest rates, commodity prices, GDP, sovereign debt, and more — 27 sources spanning 1 CE to 2026, covering 240 countries.
+We assembled forex-centuries, an open dataset of exchange rates, gold, silver, interest rates, commodity prices, GDP, sovereign debt, and more, across 27 sources spanning 1 CE to 2026 and covering 240 countries.
 Fat tails are universal.
 Pegged currencies are the most dangerous.
 Every currency loses against gold.